 Buffalo Trace is a big operation and the oldest continuously-operating distillery in America.
 During the Prohibition, Buffalo Trace was permitted to make whiskey for “medicinal purposes” and Kentuckians had a staggering number of prescriptions for whiskey.

-Today, Buffalo Trace Distillery offers six different tours where you can opt to spend an entire day.
+Buffalo Trace Distillery offers six different tours where you can opt to spend an entire day.
 The tours range from a National Historic Landmark Tour that focuses on the architecture, to a behind-the-scenes Hard Hat tour or even a Ghost Tour.
 There is something for everyone.
 And importantly, the tours are always free!
 This is a popular spot so make sure to book a tour as early in advance as possible!